dmijatovic/rsd-saas-test/README.md

 ### Environment variables

 The environment variables should be stored in .env file, which is automatically loaded by docker-compose.
 To validate loading of env variables use `docker-compose config`.
-More info about use of enviroment variables in docker-compose is available at [official documentation](https://docs.docker.com/compose/environment-variables/)
+More info about use of environment variables in docker-compose is available at [official documentation](https://docs.docker.com/compose/environment-variables/)

 - copy the file `.env.example` to `.env` file at the root of the project